Home ownership in Australia: Foreign investment in residential property

 In December 2008, the federal government introduced legislation relaxing rules for foreign buyers of Australian property.
 According to FIRB (Foreign Investment Review Board) data released in August 2009, foreign investment in Australian real estate had increased by more than 30% year to date.
 One agent said that "overseas investors buy them to land bank, not to rent them out.
 The houses just sit vacant because they are after capital growth."

+A 2025 poll, found that 69% of Australians polled supported a temporary 2 year ban on foreign investment in residential property, only 9% were opposed and 22% were unsure.
+A second question found that 47% supported a permanent ban, while 29% supported temporary ban and 23% were Undecided.

+According to YIMBY Melbourne, foreign ownership is not a major driver of Australia’s housing crisis.
+At most, 2% of total housing stock is foreign-owned, with only 0.75% of total sales in 2021 going to foreign buyers.
+Many foreign purchases do not directly increase housing demand for example, when a parent buys a home for a child studying in Australia or when purchased properties are leased, adding to rental supply.

+Australia has some of the world’s strictest restrictions on foreign property ownership, including limits on buying existing homes, requirements for FIRB approval and fees for new properties, and additional state and federal taxes and surcharges on foreign investors.
+A 2016 Treasury Working Paper found that foreign investment contributed only 0.5–1% to property price growth in Melbourne and Sydney between 2010 and 2015.
+YIMBY Melbourne concludes that, given these restrictions and the small role foreign buyers play, new policies targeting foreign investment are unlikely to significantly improve housing affordability.

 Inner-city apartment boom

 To cope with the high demand of housing, the desirability in renting, and most significantly an influx of immigration, major Australian cities have seen a boom in high-rise apartment construction.
-According to ABC News and UBS, the number of cranes on Australian high-rise sites levelled out at a peak of 548, having surged 323% since late-2013.
+According to ABC News and UBS, the number of cranes on Australian high-rise sites levelled out at a peak of 548 in 2017, having surged 323% since late-2013.